-The final day of accommodation at Swiftcurrent Inn provides a special gift.
-Clear skies and the rising sun allow witnessing the dynamic tapestry of light against Mount Wilbur and Mount Grinnell looming above.
+On the final day of accommodation at Swiftcurrent Inn clear skies and the rising sun create a dynamic tapestry of light against Mount Wilbur and Mount Grinnell looming above.

 After packing up and checking out very early, the journey begins to the next and final staging location at Rising Sun, west of St. Mary, on the Going-to-the-Sun Road.

 The morning sun is creating amazing light on Altyn Peak and Apikuni Mountain as the drive leaves Many Glacier.
 The two peaks are like trustworthy friends.
-Early morning light across Lake Sherburne provides amazing vistas of the lake, the dam and the rushing water of Swiftcurrent River along the road’s edge out of Many Glacier.
+Early morning light across Lake Sherburne provides amazing vistas of the lake, the dam and the rushing water of Swiftcurrent River along the road’s edge out from Many Glacier.

-The stop into Rising Sun confirms my reservation.
+A quick stop into Rising Sun confirms my reservation.
 A striking cloud formation temporarily blocks the sun before the return to Hwy 89 for a drive further south on the hilly, twisting road with views west to the mountains and prairie to my left.

 The drive is relaxing and carefree with no particular objective in mind.
 This is the opportunity to enjoy the scenery on a glorious and long-awaited sunny, summer day.
-Passing by a very large roadside ranch with flowing fields of grain hosting a huge herd of grazing buffalo is an ethereal vision.
+Passing by a very large roadside ranch with flowing fields of grain hosting a herd of grazing buffalo is an ethereal vision.
 At higher elevations along the highway, fall colors provide stunning foreground to sunlit mountains.

-The area is steeped in the history of development of the Western United States.
-The entrance to East Glacier is an old but colorful, concrete bridge where rail traffic travels across the top and vehicles enter Glacier National Park underneath.
+The area is steeped in the development history of the Western United States.
+The entrance to East Glacier is an old but colorful, concrete bridge where rail traffic travels across the top and vehicles enter Glacier National Park beneath.

 An interesting little park and the East Glacier railway station are adjacent to the entrance.
 One side of the bridge is on the Blackfeet Reservation.
 The other side is in Glacier National Park.
 Both sides are well-developed for handling travelers.

-Into the park, the drive continues north on Mountain Road 49.
-From this location it is only a short drive away from Two Medicine Road and the decision is easy to turn left into that area.
+The drive continues north into the park on Mountain Road 49.
+From this location it is only a short drive away from Two Medicine Road.
+The decision is easy to turn left into that area.

 The hike at Running Eagle Falls is a short, flat, ¹⁄₃ mile (0.5 KM) journey on excellent trail through lush forest to a very unique waterfall also known as Trick Falls.
 Running Eagle Falls is a magical place used by the Native People for vision quests over thousands of years.